 Types of anesthesia that may be used

 General anesthesia is used for gastric bypass.
-General anesthesia is a combination of intravenous (IV) medications and gases that put you in a special type of sleep.
-During general anesthesia, you are unaware of the procedure and do not feel any pain.
+General anesthesia is a combination of intravenous (IV) medications and gases that put you in a deep sleep.
+You are unaware of the procedure and do not feel pain.